Kevin487/one-click-hugo-cms/site/content/values/_index.md

       empowering and refocusing positive energies.
 The art featured here will be focused around sharing positivity, grace, and relief.
     imageUrl: "/img/GreenWheat.jpg"
-  - heading: "Single origin"
+  - heading: "The Power of Art"
     text: >
-      Single-origin coffee is coffee grown within a single known geographic origin.
-Sometimes, this is a single farm or a specific collection of beans from a single country.
-The name of the coffee is then usually the place it was grown to whatever degree available.
+      Art holds a lot of power, which is proven through its multifaceted uses throughout history.
+I believe Staring, analyzing, and appreciating a work of art will awaken a feeling within a person.
+Therefore, it is important to be picky on the topics of art someone wants to buy.
+A piece of art can positively or negatively transform the atmosphere of a persons mind or home.
-    imageUrl: "/img/about-single-origin.jpg"
+    imageUrl: "/img/fengshui.jpg"
-  - heading: "Sustainable farming"
+  - heading: "Positivity Is Important"
     text: >
       Sustainable agriculture is farming in sustainable ways based on an understanding of ecosystem services, the study of